 If you have traveled or lived in a country with a high risk of malaria, a waiting period may be required before you can donate blood.
 These restrictions are subject to change, visit https://www.redcrossblood.org/faq.html#eligibility-travel for the most current restrictions and waiting periods.

-Variant Creutzfeld Jacob Disease (“Mad Cow” Disease, vCJD)
+Variant Creutzfeldt-Jakob Disease (“Mad Cow” Disease, vCJD)

 Zika Virus

 Like malaria, the Zika virus is transmitted by the bite of mosquitoes.
-To date it has been found in North and South America, certain African countries, and Southeast Asia.
+To date it has been found in North and South America, certain African countries and Southeast Asia.
 If you have been diagnosed with Zika virus infection, visit https://www.redcrossblood.org/faq.html#eligibility-travel for the latest information on eligibility.

 Ebola

-How Can I Get Involved if I’m Unable to Give Blood?
+How Can I Get Involved If I’m Unable to Give Blood?

 If you are unable to donate blood, consider donating your time volunteering or hosting a blood drive through the Red Cross.
 You can also help by making a financial donation which will enable the Red Cross to ensure an ongoing blood supply, provide humanitarian support to families in need and make communities more resilient by teaching lifesaving skills.